AUS - LON

 • Which airlines offer Wi-Fi service onboard planes from Austin to London?

-All the following airlines offer inflight Wi-Fi service on the Austin to London flight route: American Airlines, British Airways, Iberia, Finnair, Delta, Lufthansa, and United Airlines.
+All the following airlines offer inflight Wi-Fi service on the Austin to London flight route: American Airlines, Finnair, KLM, Delta, British Airways, Iberia, Lufthansa, United Airlines, and SWISS.

 • Which aircraft models fly most regularly from Austin to London?

-The Boeing 777 is the aircraft model that flies most regularly on the Austin to London flight route.
+The Airbus A350-1000 is the aircraft model that flies most regularly on the Austin to London flight route.

 • Which airline alliances offer flights from Austin to London?